Wackiest Odd Jobs Around the World

-Have you ever dreamed of getting paid to binge-watch Netflix, or to eat your favorite foods in front of a virtual audience?
-Or how about being employed to direct traffic while dressed as a zebra — or to hang out with a flock of ravens all day?
+Have you ever dreamed of getting paid to binge-watch Netflix or to eat your favorite foods in front of a virtual audience?
+Or how about being employed to hang out with a flock of ravens, an odd job that's been dubbed "ravenmaster"?

-Here's our list of some of the wackiest and most interesting jobs the world has to offer.
-But beware: What you're about to discover may inspire you to leave the ordinary behind.
+Here's our list of some of the wackiest and most interesting odd jobs the world has to offer.
+Just don't blame us if this inspires you to leave your ordinary job behind.

 Traffic Zebra - Bolivia